 Indianapolis African American Heritage

-This is a self-paced FREE online course.
-Credit: None.
-If you don’t have an IU account, create a free IU Guest account to enroll in the course.
-The course content is offered under a Public Domain.
+This is a self-paced, FREE online course with no credit offered.
+Therefore, if you don’t have an IU account, create a free IU Guest account to enroll in the course.
+Additionally, the course content is offered under a Public Domain, which provides open access to the materials.

 Indiana Humanities